Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Sensitivity Calculation of a Search for Light-Field Dark Matter

 where

 is the thermal occupation number of the resonator.
 We suppress the dependence on temperature $T$ where convenient.
-As stated before, we have lumped together the thermal and zero-point noise; in (\ref{eq:a1n}), the ``$n(\nu,T)$'' term represents the thermal noise, while the ``$1/2$'' term represents the zero-point fluctuations.
+We have lumped together the thermal and zero-point noise; in (\ref{eq:a1n}), the ``$n(\nu,T)$'' term represents the thermal noise, while the ``$1/2$'' term represents the zero-point fluctuations.

-The second vector in equation represents the response of the circuit to amplifier noise.
+The second vector in the equation represents the response of the receiver to amplifier noise.
 The top term is the backaction noise that is dissipated in the resonator.
-The bottom term is the sum of the intrinsic added noise and the backaction noise which is reflected at the resonator and transmitted through the amplifier.
+The bottom term is the sum of the imprecision noise and the backaction noise which is reflected at the resonator and transmitted through the amplifier.
 The amplifier noise is typically quantified by use of a 2$\times$2 noise correlation matrix $C(\nu)$ with values given by

 where the values $i$ and $j$ are either 1 or 2.
 Note that $C_{12}(\nu)=C_{21}(\nu)^{*}$.